NTP Version 4 Release Notes

 There are a few things different about this release that have changed since the latest NTP Version 3 release.
 Following are a few things to worry about:

-- Support for the NTPv1 symmetric mode has been discontinued, since it hasn't worked for years.
-Support continues for the NTPv1 client mode, which is used in some SNTP clients.
+- Support for the NTPv1 symmetric mode has been discontinued, since it hasn’t worked for years.
+Support continues for the NTPv1 client mode, which is used by some SNTP clients.

 authstuff directory, intended as a development and testing aid for porting cryptographic routines to exotic architectures, has been removed.
 Testing and conformance validation tools are available in the OpenSSL software distribution.